Zakia Jafri's plea: Communal violence is like lava erupting from volcano, Kapil Sibal tells SC | Law-Order

 Communal violence is like a lava erupting from a volcano which scars the ground it touches, senior advocate Kapil Sibal told the Supreme Court on Wednesday while arguing for Zakia Jafri who has challenged the SIT's clean chit to 64 persons including Narendra Modi, the then Gujarat chief minister during the 2002 riots there.

-Sibal told a bench headed by Justice A M Khanwilkar that communal violence is a ''fertile ground'' for future revenge and he too had lost his maternal parents in Pakistan.
+Sibal told a bench headed by Justice A M Khanwilkar that communal violence is a ''fertile ground'' for future revenge and he too had lost his maternal grandparents in Pakistan.

 ''Communal violence is like lava erupting from a volcano.
 It is institutionalized violence.
 Wherever that lava touches, it scars the earth.
 It is a fertile ground for future revenge,'' he told the bench, also comprising Justices Dinesh Maheshwari and C T Ravikumar.

-''I lost my maternal grandparents to it in Pakistan,'' a visibly emotional Sibal told the bench, which was hearing Jafri's plea.
+''I lost my maternal parents to it in Pakistan,'' a visibly emotional Sibal told the bench, which was hearing Jafri's plea.

 The senior advocate, who was representing Jafri, said he is not accusing A or B but a message must be sent to the world that this is ''unacceptable'' and ''cannot be tolerated''.